bryanwongyk/bryanwongyk.com/src/content/blog/2021/AWS-Lambda-High-Level-Overview/index.md

 When we deploy this web application to the public, the back-end would need to be deployed on some server (on the cloud or your own hardware) so that requests can be made to it.

-Alternatively, with AWS Lambda you can:
+Alternatively, if you create your back-end (or back-end services) on AWS Lambda, you just need to:

 -   Define Lambda functions
 -   Invoke/call the functions from your front-end through:
     -   Using the Lambda API or;
     -   Creating API end-points on Amazon API Gateway that trigger the Lambda functions

-## 😫 Why is it used?
+## 🤔 Why is it used?

 ### AWS Lambda vs. Your Own Server in the Cloud